refractionPOINT/lce_doc/docs/getting-started.md

 ## Forwarding via Output

 Security data generated from sensors is yours to do with as you wish.
-For example's sake, let's say we want to forward detections to an [Amazon S3 bucket](https://aws.amazon.com/s3/) for longer-lived storage of detections
+For example's sake, let's say we want to forward detections to an [Amazon S3 bucket](https://aws.amazon.com/s3/) for longer-lived storage of detections.

 From the Outputs page in your organization, click `Add Output` to open the setup flow for new outputs.
 Again, the setup flow should make this process straightforward.